j6967chen/Justin-Home-Assignment/README.md

   - Using IHttpClientFactory manages the pooling and lifetime of underlying HttpClientMessageHandler instances to avoids common DSN problems that occur when manually manging HttpClient lifetime.

 The MSUnit Test
-  - Using Mog library to mock class instance.
+  - Using Mog object framework to mock objects.
 Test various cases on both TaxProxyService and TaxJarCalculator instance.